 Confirmation of your representation: In order to be eligible to view the offering circular or make an investment decision with respect to the notes, investors must be either (1) qualified institutional buyers within the meaning of Rule 144A under the Securities Act ("QIBs") or (2) persons who are not U.S. persons (as defined in Regulation S under the Securities Act) and who are outside of the United States in offshore transactions in reliance on Regulation S under the Securities Act; provided that investors resident in a (i) Member State of the European Economic Area must be a qualified investor (within the meaning of Regulation 2017/1129 (the "Prospectus Regulation") and (ii) the United Kingdom (the "UK") must be a qualified investor (within the meaning of Regulation 2017/1129 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 ("EUWA") (the "UK Prospectus Regulation").
 The offering circular is being sent at your request.
-By accepting this e-mail and by accessing the offering circular, you shall be deemed to have represented to us and the initial purchasers set forth in the attached offering circular (collectively, the "Initial Purchasers") that: (1) you consent to delivery of such offering circular by electronic transmission; and (2) either you and any customers you represent are: (a) QIBs; or (b) outside the United States.
+By accepting this e-mail and by accessing the offering circular, you shall be deemed to have represented to us and the initial purchasers set forth in the attached offering circular (collectively, the "Initial Purchasers") that: (1) you consent to delivery of such offering circular by electronic transmission; and (2) either you and any customers you represent are: (a) QIBs; or (b) outside the United States and the e-mail address that you gave us and to which this e-mail has been delivered is not located in the United States, its territories and possessions (including Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, Wake Island and the Northern Mariana Islands), any State of the United States or the District of Columbia (and if you are resident in a Member State of the European Economic Area or the United Kingdom, you are a qualified investor).
 Prospective purchasers that are QIBs are hereby notified that the seller of the notes offered under the offering circular may be relying on the exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A under the Securities Act.